Metformin may be one of the cheapest and most underused weight loss medications out there.

-Those with even mild insulin resistance (who may one day develop diabetes) stand to benefit from the glucose lowering effects of metformin which may be on the reasons that i helps most people lose at least some weight.
+Those with even mild insulin resistance (who may one day develop diabetes) stand to benefit from the glucose-lowering effects of metformin which may be on the reasons that it helps most people lose at least some weight.

 #2.
 Metformin may help reduce or normalize appetite.

-Secondly, metformin has been shown to modulate appetite.
+Secondly, metformin has been shown to modulate appetite (6).

 You never want to eat too few calories for too long or it will cause severe metabolic damage.

-Having said that, some people do suffer from conditions which may cause an increase in appetite that is almost uncontrollable.
+Having said that, some people do suffer from conditions that may cause an increase in appetite that is almost uncontrollable.

-Conditions such as leptin resistance (which modulates brain satiety), food addiction and binge eating disorders all result in consumption of excess calories which may lead to weight gain long term.
+Conditions such as leptin resistance (which modulates brain satiety), food addiction, and binge eating disorders all result in the consumption of excess calories which may lead to weight gain long term.

-Unfortunately, it's not as easy as just reducing calories in these people because there are powerful hormones which influence appetite.
+Unfortunately, it’s not as easy as just reducing calories in these people because there are powerful hormones that influence appetite.